larpe96/Using_AI_to_Play_Ludo/README.md

   - `player.py`: Player logic and utilities.
   - `visualizer.py`: Tools for rendering the game board and creating videos.
   - `resources/`: Assets used by the visualizer (icons, etc.).
-- `main.py`: Refactored script to train and evaluate the AI with CLI support.
+- `main.py`: Script to train and evaluate the AI with CLI support.
 - `test.py`: Basic game example and video generation.
 - `ludopy/Data/`: Generated training data, Q-tables, and win rate plots.